Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Seeing Sound.md

 **Use an oscilloscope and slinky spring to see how sound travels** - Find out what sound is, the difference between low and high sounds, and loud and quiet sounds, and learn about sounds we can't hear

-Last initially checked on 2024-12-27 by Lauren Mason (llm34@cam.ac.uk) and double-checked on 2024-02-15 by Asmita Niyogi (an637@cam.ac.uk)
+Last initially checked on 2024-12-27 by Lauren Mason (llm34@cam.ac.uk) and double-checked on 2025-01-30 - Rowan Ong (rzmo2@cantab.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->